 Today’s Adventure

-It was the day of the gate opening.
-Immediately after fixing a Compose bug in S60 right before launch, the human said, “I want to make the data flow smarter.”
-This session aimed to solve three “what a waste” issues at once: the synchronization gap where keywords set in GrowthEngine were not reflected in research, the problem of AI learning being reflected in too limited areas, and the issue of daily generated trend reports being disposable.
+Gate Open day.
+Immediately after fixing a Compose bug in S60 just before launch, the human said they wanted to “make data flow smarter.”
+It became a session to solve three “what a waste” problems at once: the synchronization gap where keywords set in GrowthEngine were not reflected in research, the limited scope of AI learning reflection, and the issue of daily generated trend reports becoming disposable.

 Achievements

-Keyword Synchronization Pipeline Construction: Previously, `research_keywords` set in GrowthEngine were only saved in `personas.growth_config`, causing the `research-service` cron to continue running with outdated keywords.
-We added an upsert synchronization to `research_configs` to the persona update API.
-This is non-blocking and has no impact on the main system.
+Keyword Synchronization Pipeline Built: Previously, `research_keywords` set in GrowthEngine were only saved in `personas.growth_config`, and the `research-service` cron kept running with outdated keywords.
+Added an upsert synchronization to `research_configs` in the persona update API.
+Non-blocking and no impact on the main system.

-Added “Stock Articles” Target to AI Learning: Added `stock_article` to the frontend `ITEM_TARGETS`, and implemented a Grok prompt definition specifically for `content_source` and logic for saving `content_sources` on the backend.
-The design ensures they are saved through a separate path from existing `menu/therapist/product` types.
+“Stock Articles” Target Added to AI Learning: Added `stock_article` to the frontend’s `ITEM_TARGETS`, and implemented a Grok prompt definition and `content_sources` saving logic specifically for `content_source` in the backend.
+Designed to be saved on a separate path from existing `menu/therapist/product` types.

-Automatic Trend Accumulation System: Automatically accumulates `content_themes` from the `keyword-proposal-daily` cron’s `trend_report` into `content_sources`.
-It has a 7-day automatic expiration, a cap of 20 items per shop, and a limit of 5 themes per day.
-This ensures post ideas accumulate without any user intervention.
+Automatic Trend Accumulation System: `content_themes` are automatically accumulated into `content_sources` from the `keyword-proposal-daily` cron’s `trend_report`.
+With a 7-day automatic expiration, a cap of 20 items per shop, and a limit of 5 themes per day.
+Posting ideas accumulate without any user intervention.

 Results in Numbers